chandangeek/Connexo_Code/copl/com.elster.jupiter.extjs/src/main/web/js/ext/docs/guides/command_advanced/README.md

 Configuration becomes more important over time as Sencha Cmd (especially the compiler) evolves.

+To see the current configuration properties, run this command:

+    sencha diag show

 ### Configuration Files

 Similar to Apache Ant (on which many aspects of Sencha Cmd are based), configuration is